broxus/ever-wallet-api/README.md

 ton_core:
   # UDP port, used for ADNL node.
 Default: 30303
   adnl_port: 30303
-  # Root directory for relay DB.
+  # Root directory for ton-wallet-api DB.
 Default: "./db"
   db_path: "/var/ton-wallet-api/db"
   # Path to ADNL keys.
   # NOTE: Will be generated if it was not there.